 Then, hold the white flushing adapter up to your faucet firmly.
-Turn your water on and gradually increase the water pressure to about medium-high over the course of about one minute.
+Turn your water on and gradually increase the water pressure to about medium-high over the course of 2-3 minutes.
 It is entirely normal and expected for some water to spill over the sides when flushing the filter.

 Step Three: Installing your filter

 The third step is to install the filter into your pitcher.
 First, remove the flushing disk from the top of the filter.

 Then, remove the lid to your pitcher and pull the upper reservoir up and out of the pitcher.
 Screw the top of the filter onto the bottom of the reservoir.
 Be sure to leave the gasket on the filter as it will prevent tap water from leaking over the sides of the filter.